Predators beat Sharks 3-2 to sweep 2-game series in Prague – KION546

 Forsberg scored less than 2 minutes later, picking up a rebound before skating around the goal and slipping the puck in.

-The Sharks pulled goaltender Kaapo Kahkonen for an extra attacker, but the Predators held firm.
+The Sharks pulled Kahkonen for an extra attacker towards the end, but the Predators held firm.

+“We had some big stops at key times, which is what you need,” Hynes said, crediting Lankinen, another new addition for the Predators, who stopped 31 shots.

 The 2022 Global Series will be completed in Tampere, Finland, where the defending Stanley Cup Champion Colorado Avalanche will face the Columbus Blue Jackets in another pair of regular-season games on Nov.
 4-5.